vaginessa/MarkdownView/README.md

-# MarkdownView - work in progress/coming soon.
+# MarkdownView
-Markdown view for Android - Work in progress, not fit for use.
+Markdown view for Android.
+Display [Markdown](https://en.wikipedia.org/wiki/Markdown) in your apps, useful for FAQs, Help, Size Guides, About screens etc. To make things really easy there's an Activity included, just use the included IntentBuilder.

 ## Usage